 The Litchfield Hills region offers endless opportunities for spending time outside.
 Here are some of our favorite spring and summer activities for hikers, paddlers and pedalers:

-Hike to some of New England’s most scenic waterfalls
+Hike to scenic waterfalls

 The waters of the Housatonic River provide excellent whitewater and flatwater canoeing and kayaking.
 Gentler currents found north of Great Falls dam in Falls Village and down through West Cornwall and Kent are perfect for flatwater paddling.
 You’ll be in for a treat as you paddle past picturesque meadows and farms along the way.
 For expert paddlers, Rattlesnake Rapids in Falls Village and Bull’s Bridge in Kent offer challenging whitewater runs.